 - Put a driver in the stuck vehicle so they can control the vehicle once it is recovered.

 - Unhook your rope and store it in a safe place.

 When trying to recover a stuck vehicle from deep mud, sand, snow, or silt it is important to use the right recovery tool.
 The kinetic recovery rope can elongate under load by 30%, allowing for kinetic energy that will help dislodge and pull out the stuck car with its own strength instead of relying on another power source.

 It’s safer than chains cables and tow straps because they are not as hard on vehicles yet have just as much capability in pulling them free safely.

 The rope properties below are the strengths reported for the sizes of the rope that we make.
 The Vehicle Class is a guide for selecting the correct rope size for your application.

 It is not a hard and fast law.
-Many environmental variables such as slope, form, and strength of terrain vehicle mire it.
+Many environmental variables such as slope, form, and strength of terrain vehicles mire it.
 They all play a role in deciding the force to retrieve the stuck vehicle.

 WARNING: Do not pull or twist sideways on the recovery points they are designed to handle side loads.

 You may encounter crazy weather conditions.
 These conditions will only add stress and the potential for equipment failure.
-Having a rope that is way too strong is better than on that just meets the limits of your vehicle.
+Having a rope that is way too strong is better than one that just meets the limits of your vehicle.